-Icon Behavior Shortcut Add row Click the Add row icon to add a new row Сору Click the Copy icon to copy the content with or without header: Click the Copy icon to copy the content that is currently highlighted in the Data Output panel.
-Click Copy with headers to copy the highlighted content along with the header.
-Accesskey + C Paste Click the Paste icon to paste a previously copied row into a new row.
+lcon Behavior Shortcut Add row Click the Add row icon to add a new row Сору Click the Copy icon to copy the content with or without header: Accesskey + C Click the Copy icon to copy the content that is currently highlighted in the Data Output panel. • Click Copy with headers to copy the highlighted content along with the header.
+Paste Click the Desta icon to paste a provincely conied row into a new row A a a a a a l tarr + D Paste Click the Paste icon to paste a previously copied row into a new row.
 Accesskey + P Delete Click the Delete icon to mark the selected rows for deletion.
-These marked rows get deleted when you click the Save Data Changes icon.
-Accesskey + D Save Changes Data Click the Save Data Changes icon to save data changes (insert, update, or delete) in the Data Output Panel to the server.
-F6
+These marked Accesskey + D rows get deleted when you click the Save Data Changes icon.
+Save Data Click the Save Data Changes icon to save data changes (insert, update, or F6 Changes delete) in the Data Output Panel to the server.